arbox/org-sync/README.md

 # Org-sync: Synchronize Org-mode Files with Bug Tracking systems

+*CAUTION* This package is under a heavy reconstration, please be patient.
+Feel free to contribute!

 Org-sync is a tool to synchronize online bugtrackers with org documents.
 It is made for relatively small/medium projects: I find Org documents are not really suited for handling large bug lists.